 The oldest and most pro-employer standard arose from a 2004 BC case involving a social worker who complained that a shift change requiring her to work late afternoon hours directly interfered with her need to look after her behaviourally-challenged son after school.
 The employer held to the schedule change and the social worker claimed family status discrimination.
-The employer moved to dismiss.
+The employer moved to dismiss raising the question of whether the social worker made out a prima facie case of discrimination.

 The employer's schedule demands clearly affected the social worker's family obligations, the BC Court of Appeal acknowledged.
-But just about all employment policies are bound to have that effect.
+But just about all employment policies are bound to have that effect to at least some degree.
+It would thus be unrealistic and "unworkable" to find a policy discriminatory merely because it affects an employee's family obligations, the Court reasoned.

 So, the Court laid down a stricter test.
 To make out a prima facie case of family status discrimination, the employee must prove that: